That’s the Way I See It

 The companionship of Hockney’s dachshunds Stanley and Boodgie becomes the subject of a series of works that extends to drawings, etchings, and more than 40 paintings over the next few years.
 His portraits of people in this period are[NESTED] often undertaken with a simple palette of black crayon on white paper, large in scale, and focusing on hands in particular.

 In order to draw Stanley and Boodgie, I had to leave large sheets of paper all over the house and studio to catch them sitting or sleeping without disturbance.
 For the same reason I kept canvases and a fresh palette ready for times when I thought I could work.
 Everything was made from observation, so speed of execution was important.
 They don't stay long in one position and one knock on the door is enough to make them leap up.

 Hockney is also delving further into laser-printed images—Yorkshire landscapes as well as Painted Environments.
 Painted Environments picture a canvas on its easel centered in a room covered with more painted images and laser prints—a two-dimensional rendering of space in which the boundaries separating parts are difficult to discern.

-- Illustrations from Six Fairy Tales from the Brothers Grimm, 1969, Royal Festival Hall, London (Apr 12–May 9); organized by South Bank Centre, London; travels to Southampton, Yeovil, Aberystwyth, Salisbury, and elsewhere (through 2010); catalogue with a text by Peter Webb.
+- Illustrations from Six Fairy Tales from the Brothers Grimm, 1969, Royal Festival Hall, London, UK (Apr 12–May 9), organized by South Bank Centre, London; travels to Southampton, Yeovil, Aberystwyth, Salisbury, and elsewhere (through 2010); catalogue.

-- David Hockney, That’s the Way I See It, edited by Nikos Stangos, London: Thames & Hudson; San Francisco: Chronicle Books.
+- That’s The Way I See It, by David Hockney, London: Thames & Hudson.